-The government does not violate the First Amendment by enforcing secrecy agreements with government employees requiring prepublication review and clearance of manuscripts to prevent disclosure of classified information.
-The court, however, may be unwilling restrain publication, limiting the relief available.
+The government does not violate the First Amendment by enforcing secrecy agreements with government employees requiring prepublication review and clearance of manuscripts to prevent disclosure of classified information.44 The court, however, may be unwilling to restrain publication, limiting the relief available.
 In United States v.
 Bolton, for example, the court refused to enjoin publication of the former National Security Adviser John Bolton's book about his service in the Trump administration because 200,000 copies had already been shipped.
-However, the government is seeking disgorgement of Bolton's profits pursuant to the terms of the secrecy agreement, as it is in the Snowden case.
+However, the government continued to seek disgorgement of Bolton's profits pursuant to the terms of the secrecy agreement before agreeing to dismiss the case with prejudice in 2021.